bloodhound/champ/README.md

 ## Playing with Champ

 Champ is trained to respond to specific commands.
-You can talk to Champ by @ mentioning them or sending him a 1-to-1 message.
+You can talk to Champ by @ mentioning him in a room or sending him a 1-to-1 message.

 ### Available commands: